ibm-cloud-docs/cloud-databases/howto-cbr.md

 To verify that your rule has been applied, go to the {{site.data.keyword.cloud}} Dashboard and select the relevant instance from your *Resource List*.
 Within the **Recent Tasks** panel, you will see your rule's status.

 The task of creating or modifying a rule goes into your instance's task queue.
-Depending on the workload of your instance, it may take some time for your rule enforcement to complete.{: .note}
+Depending on workload, it may take some time for your rule enforcement to complete.{: .note}